nimbus8/repss/README.md

   one option should be chosen over another (and not caring to elaborate).
 The code was always designed on some levels with speed in mind, but only after a high level "flexibility" and "expresiveness" had been establshed.
 The overall concept (lexing+analysis+generation indep.) is fairly complex -- without my complicating it (what I call help) -- so a well-designed backend architecture, to tie it all together, was necessary
   -- if it isn't (re:wasn't) the most important thing, period [note 1].
-In my view, as long as the principle ideas are sound, I like to think that, if you have a well defined structure from the start(beginning), most -- if not everything else -- will just fall into place.
+In my view, so long as the principle ideas are sound, I like to think, that, if there is a well defined structure from the start(beginning), most -- if not everything else -- will just fall into place.

   (NOTE: I should add that it may /[(*:|have::)] just /[(: :|::(as easily)::)] /[(:: spiralled out of control in it's descent toward|:have all went to)] hell (very quickly) if it hadn't!)